Adomnán: Life

 In 679, Adomnán became the ninth abbot of Iona after Columba.
 Abbot Adomnán enjoyed a friendship with King Aldfrith of Northumbria.
-In 684, Aldfrith had been staying with Adomnán in Iona.
+In 684, Aldfrith stayed with Adomnán in Iona.
 In 686, after the death of Aldfrith's brother King Ecgfrith of Northumbria and Aldfrith's succession to the kingship, Adomnán was in the Kingdom of Northumbria on the request of King Fínsnechta Fledach of Brega in order to gain the freedom of sixty Gaels who had been captured in a Northumbrian raid two years before.

 Adomnán, in keeping with Ionan tradition, made several more trips to the lands of the English during his abbacy, including one the following year.
 It is sometimes thought, after the account given by Bede, that it was during his visits to Northumbria, under the influence of Abbot Ceolfrith, that Adomnán decided to adopt the Roman dating of Easter that had been agreed some years before at the Synod of Whitby.
 Bede implies that this led to a schism at Iona, whereby Adomnán became alienated from the Iona brethren and went to Ireland to convince the Irish of the Roman dating.
 Jeffrey Wetherill sees Adomnán's long absences from Iona as having led to something of an undermining of his authority; he was thus unable to persuade the monks to adopt the Roman dating of Easter, let alone the tonsure.
 It is clear that Adomnán did adopt that Roman dating and, moreover, probably did argue the case for it in Ireland.

 For many years, the people of Leinster made a triennial tribute payment, called the Borumha, to the Uí Néill.
 The payment was made largely in cattle.
 Around 692, the King of Leinster was prepared to go to war over the payment, but first sent a delegation led by Saint Moling to ask for its remittance.
 Fínsnechta Fledach agreed to remit payment "for a day and a night".
 Moling argued that "All time is day and night; thou canst never reimpose this tax."
 Although this was not the king's intention, Moling held him to his word, promising him heaven if he kept it, and the reverse if he did not.
 When Adomnán learned of this he left Iona to see the king and scolded him soundly for yielding the rights of the Uí Néill.